Gen Con: Indianapolis

 In Indianapolis, the convention, now called Gen Con Indy, continued to draw between 20,000 and 30,000 visitors each year, at the Indiana Convention Center.
 Wizards of the Coast helped celebrate the 30th anniversary of the Dungeons & Dragons game at Gen Con Indy 2004.
-In 2005 Gen Con Indy generated the most direct visitor spending of any annual convention in Indianapolis.
+In 2005, Gen Con Indy generated the most direct visitor spending of any annual convention in Indianapolis.

 Adkison also restarted the convention in California, this time named Gen Con SoCal.
 Smaller than its mid-western counterpart, it drew approximately 6,300 attendees in 2005, making it the third-largest consumer hobby game convention in North America.
 It was held in the Anaheim Convention Center.

 In spite of Adkison saying that he did not want Gen Con to become a "mini-E3" in 2003, when E3 downsized in mid-2006, Gen Con LLC announced it would provide more show space for video game businesses.
 Gen Con described their intention to "pick up where E3 [left] off".

 Also in 2006, Gen Con LLC ran the official Star Wars convention, called Star Wars Celebration.

 The Indiana Convention Center completed a major expansion in 2011, in large part, to accommodate increased attendance to Gen Con, at a cost of over $275 million.

 International

 Gen Con was held in Europe in the 1990s, with the first annual European Gen Con held in Camber Sands, Sussex, England, in 1990, and Gen Con Barcelona in Spain in 1994.
-The European convention was held in England for 8 years, eventually migrating from Camber Sands in the mid-1990s to Loughborough, where the final UK-based European event was held in 1997; the same weekend on which Princess Diana died.
-There was no European Gen Con in 1998, but it reappeared in Belgium in 1999 for a single year, before again reappearing in Paris for three years between 2006 and 2008.
+The European convention was held in England for 8 years, eventually migrating from Camber Sands in the mid-1990s to Loughborough, where the final UK-based European event was held in 1997, the same weekend on which Princess Diana died.

+There was no European Gen Con in 1998.
+It reappeared in Belgium in 1999 for a single year, before again reappearing in Paris for three years between 2006 and 2008.
 Benelux Gen Con was held in the Netherlands in 1998 and re-occurred there in 2000.
 Gen Con Barcelona occurred five years, in 1994–1996, 1999, and 2004.
 Gen Con UK was held between 1998 and 2005.
 A Gen Con was held in Brisbane, Australia, in July 2008 and again in September 2009.
 A third Gen Con Australia was scheduled for 2010, but was cancelled.